lantos1618/sumup-sdk/README.md

 - [ ] Add more examples

-goal is to implement the minimum required to get paid.
+This is not perfect, the goal is to implement the minimum required to get paid.

 Updates: